 The measles campaign required a robust social mobilization and community engagement strategy to rebuild people’s confidence in immunization, dispel rumors, and address lingering concerns raised during the Ebola outbreak.

 Dutch Hamilton, the UN Children’s Fund (UNICEF) Community Mobilization Coordinator in Liberia’s Bong County, said that fear and misinformation had been holding parents back from accessing essential health services.

 “Liberians know about the importance of vaccinations for diseases like measles and polio, and before the Ebola crisis didn’t need convincing,” he said.
 “But now it’s different.”

 The same extensive national, county and district level network of trained social mobilization staff and partners that responded to the EVD was key in driving the measles immunization campaign.
 More than 4,000 social mobilization personnel were deployed along with doctors, nurses, and other health officials.
 The campaign organized over 2,700 community meetings and reached more than 229,000 households with messages nationwide.
 A print, radio, and television drive complemented community discussions and door-to-door awareness raising.

-Originally established as the Measles Initiative in 2001, the M&RI is a collaborative effort founded by the American Red Cross (ARC), the CDC, the United Nations Foundation (UNF), UNICEF, and the World Health Organization (WHO).
-The Measles & Rubella Initiative mobilizes resources, provides technical expertise, and assists with planning and implementation of quality supplementary campaigns.
+Originally established as the Measles Initiative in 2001, the M&RP is a collaborative effort founded by the American Red Cross (ARC), the CDC, the United Nations Foundation (UNF), UNICEF, and the World Health Organization (WHO).
+The Measles & Rubella Partnership mobilizes resources, provides technical expertise, and assists with planning and implementation of quality supplementary campaigns.